A Matrix-based Distance of Pythagorean Fuzzy Set and its Application in Medical Diagnosis: Numerical examples and applications

-In this section, lots of numerical examples and actual applications are utilized to illustrate the effectiveness of the method proposed in this paper of measuring distances between PFSs.
-And the accuracy and superiority of this method is also testified in this part.
+In this section, lots of numerical examples and actual applications are utilized to illustrate the effectiveness of the method proposed in this paper.
+And the accuracy and superiority of this method are also testified in this part.

-\subsection{Examples and discussions}
+\subsection{Examples and Discussions}